jsiegenthaler/homebridge-eosstb/README.md

 ## Using Profiles to better manage your Channel List
 Many TV providers provide hundreds of TV channels.
 The Home app is limited to 95 channels, and the plugin will load the first 95 subscribed channels found, ignoring non-subscribed channels.

-If the channels you wish to have in the Home app are not within the first 95 subscribed channels, then you can create a Profile on the set-top box, and configure the profile with the channels you want, in the order you want.
-Enter the same profile name in the plugin config, and the plugin will load the channels from that profile.
+If the channels you wish to have in the Home app are not within the first 95 subscribed channels, then you can create a profile on the set-top box, and configure the profile with the channels you want, in the order you want.
+Enter the same profile name in the plugin config **Profile Name**, and the plugin will load the channels from that profile.

 Any changes in the profile on the set-top box will automatically be reflected in the plugin.
 As the Home app does not expect channels to change in the channel list, you may need to force-close the Home app and reopen it to force a refresh of the displayed channels after a change is made on your set-top box.

 The profile used by the plugin does not have to be the same as the set-top box's start-up profile.
 It is OK to configure a profile that is dedicated to the plugin, if you so wish.

+## Sorting the Channel list
+The config item **Channel Sort By** allows the channels to be sorted by **Channel Order** (the standard channel order as shown on the TV) or by **Most Watched**.
+Most Watched is reported by the backend systems and is profile-based.
+It is not clear how often this list is updated, however for a TV subscription with many channels, this may be a preferable option to show your most watched channels at the top of the channel list.

 ## Limitations